MicrocontrollersDev/Mixins/docs/default/inject.md

 # Inject

 `@Inject` is one of the simplest injections in Mixin to understand.
-It allows you to inject any code at any line you want (with a few exceptions).
+It allows you to inject any code at any line you want.

 There are two types of `@Inject`s, cancelable, and not cancelable.
 But first, let's talk about the main injection points.
-(TODO: maybe restructure this page?)

 ## Injecting at HEAD